 The Ph.D. degree is conferred in recognition of research accomplishments and in anticipation of continuing research contributions.
 The Ph.D. program focuses on the development of research skills and sociological knowledge, as reflected in the following requirements:

 Completion of 4 graded elective courses in Sociology beyond the theory and methods courses required for the MA

 Completion of a Ph.D.
 Training Plan, which is a program of additional courses approved by the Supervisory Committee

 Successful completion of a General Exam or Dissertation Prospectus Hearing

 Completion of an approved dissertation research project, presentation of a scholarly report on its findings, and successful defense of the work in a final dissertation hearing (Final Exam)

 Note: Students who entered the program prior to 2014 may follow an earlier set of requirements.
-Contact the Graduate Program Assistant, Liz Collier, for details.
+Contact the Graduate Program Advisor, Liz Collier, for details.

 Requirements, policies and procedures are subject to change.
 When graduating, students are expected to fulfill the policies in place at the time of their graduation.
 Be sure to check the website for up to date procedures and forms as you progress through the program.
-If you have questions, contact the Graduate Program Assistant.
+If you have questions, contact the Graduate Program Advisor.